Postmaster general to appear before Senate over mail delays

 Ahead of the election, DeJoy, a former supply-chain CEO who took over the Postal Service in June, has sparked nationwide outcry over delays, new prices and cutbacks just as millions of Americans will be trying to vote by mail and polling places during the COVID-19 crisis.

-Trump on Monday defended DeJoy, but also criticized postal operations and claimed that universal mail-in ballots would be “a disaster.”
-He told reporters he wants “to have a post office that runs without losing billions and billions of dollars a year.”
+Trump has defended DeJoy, but also criticized postal operations and claimed that universal mail-in ballots would be “a disaster.”

-The decision to recall the House carries a political punch.
-Voting in the House will highlight the issue after the weeklong Democratic National Convention nominating Joe Biden as the party’s presidential pick and pressure the Republican-held Senate to respond.
-Senate Majority Leader Mitch McConnell sent senators home for a summer recess.
+Experts say examples of ballot fraud have been overstated.
+The Brennan Center for Justice in 2017 ranked the risk of ballot fraud at 0.00004% to 0.0009%, based on studies of past elections.

-McConnell distanced himself Monday from Trump’s complaints about mail operations.
+Senate Majority Leader Mitch McConnell, who sent senators home for a summer recess, distanced himself Monday from Trump’s complaints about mail operations.
 But the Republican leader also declined to recall senators to Washington, vowing the Postal Service “is going to be just fine.”

-“We’re going to make sure that the ability to function going into the election is not adversely affected,” McConnell said in Horse Cave, Ky.
-“And I don’t share the president’s concerns.”

-Two Democratic lawmakers have called on the FBI to investigate whether DeJoy or members of the independent Postal Board of Governors may have committed a crime in slowing the mail.

 Senate Democratic leader Chuck Schumer and other Democrats, meanwhile, urged the postal board to use authority under a 1970 law to reverse operational changes put in place last month by DeJoy.
 If he declines to cooperate, “you have the authority, under the Postal Reorganization Act, to remove the postmaster general,” the senators said in a letter to board members.